NxNiki/docker_moshcourse/README.md

 ### Docker architecture:

-Client: client talks to server using RESTful API
+Client: client talks to the server using RESTful API

 Server: also called docker-engine, sits in the background and takes care of building and running Docker containers.